kvarak/dnd/docs/_Classes/barbarian.md

 Additionally, you can use any item, as long as you can pick it up, as a thrown weapon, dealing d6 damage if one-handed, or d10 if two-handed.
 Attacks with these items benefit from your bonus Rage damage and can be used with your Reckless Attack and Brutal Critical features.

 ### Lucky
 Luck seems to be with you.
-From 1st level, when you roll a 1 on an check, you can reroll the die and must use the new roll.
+When you roll a 1 on an check, you can reroll the die and must use the new roll.

 In addition you gain +2 to your Luck score.

 ### Favor the Bold
-Also from 3rd level, when the adrenaline kicks in, primal instinct propels certain heroes to awe-inspiring feats, seeming to add just a smidge of luck at the right moment.
+When the adrenaline kicks in, primal instinct propels certain heroes to awe-inspiring feats, seeming to add just a smidge of luck at the right moment.
 While raging, whenever you make a saving throw, or an attack roll with an unarmed strike or improvised weapon, you can roll a d4 and add the number rolled to the total.

 ### Combat Focus
-At 6th level, when you hit with an unarmed or improvised weapon attack while raging, roll 1d4 and add its total to the attack’s damage.
+When you hit with an unarmed or improvised weapon attack while raging, roll 1d4 and add its total to the attack’s damage.
 In addition, when a hostile creature damages you while you are raging, reduce the damage by 1 (to a minimum of 0 damage).

 This feature increases in potency as you gain barbarian levels to 2d4 damage/2 damage reduction at 10th, and 3d4 damage/3 damage reduction at 14th level.

 ### Stroke of Inspiration
-At 10th level, you seem to stumble upon the right clue, connection, or words, even when you have no idea what is going on.
+You seem to stumble upon the right clue, connection, or words, even when you have no idea what is going on.
 When you fail a Charisma, Intelligence, or Wisdom-based ability check, you can spend 2 **Fury** to reroll the check with advantage.

 ### Tenacious Heart
-At 14th level, whenever you succeed at a Constitution saving throw to remain conscious with your Relentless Rage feature, you can use one of the following Tenacious Heart options of your choice.
+Whenever you succeed at a Constitution saving throw to remain conscious with your Relentless Rage feature, you can use one of the following Tenacious Heart options of your choice.
 You can use each Tenacious Heart option only once per round.

 **Inspiring.** You inspiring last stand fills your allies with renewed vigor.
 Allies within 30 ft that can see or hear you gain 10 temporary hit points.